-Six of the consonant symbols - d, n, r, s, t, v/f - demonstrate the Old Italic pedigree of the MS 408 alphabet, as they have ancient points of origin; namely the Arabic, Early Greek, Early Latin, Phoenician and Semitic alphabets.
-The symbol for $letter\ n$ is of particular interest as it is derived from the Arabic nuun or $n\bar{u}n$ ( $\dot{\upsilon}$ ), explaining its unlikely and unfamiliar form to the eyes of those who speak European languages.
+Five of the consonant symbols -d, n, r, s, t - demonstrate the Old Italic pedigree of the MS 408 alphabet, as they have ancient points of origin; namely the Arabic, Early Greek, Early Latin, Phoenician and Semitic alphabets.
+The symbol for letter n is of particular interest as it is derived from the Arabic nuun or $n\bar{u}n$ ($\dot{\upsilon}$), explaining its unlikely and unfamiliar form to the eyes of those who speak European languages.
 Eventually, this form fell into disuse, in favour of n being treated as a companion phoneme to m, as it had been in the aforementioned other early alphabets.
 In these, the symbol for n was represented as a lesser form of the symbol for m, or one might say that the symbol for m was a double n, as it is in this very text: i.e. n, m.
-In point of fact, the familiar Italic n is itself derived from the Phoenician nuun: $\P$ The familiar Italic m is derived from a double version of this, known as mem: $\P$
+In point of fact, the familiar Italic n is itself derived from the Phoenician nuun: nu The familiar Italic n is derived from a double version of this, known as nu the lesser form of the symbol for $letter\ m$ instead.
+It is counterintuitive until one understands the linguistic scheme of the manuscript.

 The reason why the letter n took the Arabic form in the MS 408 manuscript becomes apparent when we consider the symbols for the remaining four consonants: l, m, p, qu [qu here treated as a consonant].
-In effect, the place of letter n had already been claimed by letter l, which here takes the lesser form of the symbol for letter m instead.
-It is counterintuitive until one understands the linguistic scheme of the manuscript.
+In effect, the place of letter n had already been claimed by letter l, which here takes

-In the manuscript, the symbols for l, m, p and qu are all based on the same linear calligraphic model, because the Vulgar Latin or proto-Italic language happened to include words whereby it was convenient and useful to frame those symbols with vowels - usually the $long\ e\ (e-e)$ : thus we have the standalone/component words $ele\ (elle)$ , $eme\ (emme)$ , $epe\ (eppe)$ and eque, which are variously described as triphthongs and quadraphthongs.
+In the manuscript, the symbols for l, m, p and qu are all based on the same linear calligraphic model, because the Vulgar Latin or proto-Italic language happened to include words whereby it was convenient and useful to frame those symbols with vowels - usually the $long\ e\ (e-e)$: thus we have the standalone/component words $ele\ (elle)$, $eme\ (emme)$, $epe\ (eppe)$ and eque, which are variously described as triphthongs and quadraphthongs.